Torch-Theatre-Productions/ttp-website/src/pages/shows/ordinary-days/data/welcome.md

 first musical.
 It's been an incredible experience and wouldn't have been possible without the dedication and support of many people.

-**Chris Venthom** who has not only been a fantastic Musical Director, but has also accompanied all the rehearsals and performances.
+**Chris Ventom** who has not only been a fantastic Musical Director, but has also accompanied all the rehearsals and performances.
 Given the show is completely sung through he rarely gets a break and is arguably the hardest working member of the team!